lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verse 5.**

-1\.The end which God has in view, both in heaven and earth, in a sinful and in sinless worlds—his own glory.
+1\.
+The end which God has in view, both in heaven and earth, in a sinful and in sinless worlds—his own glory.

-2\.Our duty to acquiesce in that end: *Be thou,* etc.—Not self, not men, not angels— *Be thou* exalted, etc. In this we should acquiesce—
+2\.
+Our duty to acquiesce in that end: *Be thou,* etc.—Not self, not men, not angels— *Be thou* exalted, etc. In this we should acquiesce—

 (a) Actively, by seeking that end.